priyanshuanany/red-wheel-barrow/Readme.md

 > In app.js, first thing we are going to do is import our rtm client this is our real-time messaging client so we can subscribe to events from slack then we need to initialize our client and we need to do with a token

-> not slash command because it require apis and web hooks